 To enable named to respond appropriately to DNS requests from DNSSEC aware clients, dnssec-enable must be set to yes.
+(This is the default setting.)

-To enable named to validate answers from other servers both dnssec-enable and dnssec-validation must be set and some trusted-keys must be configured into named.conf.
+To enable named to validate answers from other servers, the dnssec-enable and dnssec-validation options must both be set to yes (the default setting in BIND 9.5 and later), and at least one trust anchor must be configured with a trusted-keys statement in named.conf.